 Remove Folder – removes the current folder.

 Run Shared Script-based Actions – globally permits execution of Script-based actions.
-In addition, the user needs an explicit permission to perform the Script-based Action of choice (see Script-based Actions below).
+In addition, the user needs explicit permission to perform the Script-based Action of choice (see Script-based Actions below).

 Run Draft Script-based Actions – permits the creation of new Script-based actions (drafts).